Should the Seahawks roll the dice on Antonio Brown?

 When it came to Antonio Brown’s potential destination, you had to figure the Seahawks were going to be the team grabbing the headlines, right?

-If there is A-list talent on the market, Seattle is going to pursue (see: Jadeveon Clowney, Jamal Adams and Jimmy Graham).
-If there is a player with off-the-field issues, Seattle rarely balks (see: Frank Clark, Mychal Kendrics and Josh Gordon).
+If there is A-list talent on the market, Seattle is going to pursue it (see: Jadeveon Clowney, Jamal Adams and Jimmy Graham).
+If there is a player with off-the-field issues, Seattle rarely balks (see: Frank Clark, Mychal Kendricks and Josh Gordon).

 When ESPN’s Adam Schefter reported Wednesday that the Seahawks were one of the teams looking at Brown — the troubled wide receiver whose suspension is eligible to end after Week 8 — it shouldn’t have caught anybody who follows this team off guard.
 But would signing the seven-time Pro Bowler really be a good idea?